(Last Update 2/17/14 at 10:20 am)

-The South Carolina State Fair will celebrate its 144th year in 2013.
-The citizens of South Carolina will have exhibits on display varying from flowers, baked goods, canned goods, needlework, quilting, fine art, student art, livestock and agriculture.
+The South Carolina State Fair will celebrate its 145th year in 2014.
+The citizens of South Carolina will have exhibits on display varying from flowers, baked goods, canned goods, needlework, quilting, fine art, student art, agriculture.
+Livestock from all over the US will compete for premiums and bragging rights.
 Commercial, historical and educational exhibits will also be be showcased.
 The 12-day run of the fair will feature grandstand entertainment, stages with variety of acts such as comedy, bands, dancers, local entertainment and entertainment from across the state.
 Rides will be provided by North American Midway Entertainment.

 General Entrance Policy & Security